Association of German Public Banks (Bundesverband Öffentlicher Banken Deutschlands, VÖB)

 The VÖB represents the joint business and general interests of its members in all matters relating to banking policy promotes cooperation between member banks and supports them in the fulfillment of their missions.
 The association represents and promotes the interests of its members through communication with lawmakers on the national and state level, national and international regulatory authorities, the media and the public.
 It is accredited with the German Bundestag, the European Parliament and the European Commission.
 The VÖB has maintained an office in Brussels since 1987.
+Since March 2012 the VÖB has maintained a liason office to the European Banking Authority (EBA) in London.
+In January 2014, the VÖB opened a liaison office to the European Securities and Markets Authority (ESMA) in Paris.
 The association is also a member of the European Association of Public Banks (EAPB), which is located in Brussels.

 German financial institutes held directly or indirectly by the public sector either in whole or in part, or which perform special missions in or arising out of the public interest, can become regular members of the VÖB.
 Banks that already belong to another banking-industry association can apply for special membership.

 The VÖB is also an employer association.
 It represents the members of the collective-bargaining association of public banks in collective-bargaining negotiations for public banks and the private banking sector.

 The VÖB has been operating a customer complaint system since 1992; in May, 2001, the system was expanded to include an extrajudicial arbitration body and an ombudsman.
 On the European level, the VÖB ombudsman is a member of the Financial Complaint Service Network (FIN-NET), to which over 40 national arbitration bodies belong.